 Clara Beck, Director of the Consumer Hearing Business Category for Sennheiser added “Our research shows that consumers have common hearing challenges yet require individualized solutions.
 Sennheiser’s newest situational hearing devices fill in the gaps that exist between average hearing and a hearing aid, leveraging technology and smartphone access to tailor each to personal preferences.
 By offering Hearing Care Professionals devices from the brand synonymous with sound, their customers can feel confident that the technology inside will be there for them day in and out.”

-Availability TVS 200 will be available starting June 15th, with ConC 400 available from the end of June, from select Hearing Care Professionals.
+Availability TVS 200 will be available starting June 15th, with ConC 400 available starting from the end of June onward, from select Hearing Care Professionals.
 For more information about Sennheiser Hearing solutions, visit sennheiser-hearing.com/

 About the Sennheiser brand